NSW COVID-19 death toll rises to 21

 A drive-through testing site run by St Vincent’s Hospital has been set up in Bondi after clusters developed within Sydney’s backpacker community.

-Meanwhile, the Ruby Princess cruise ship is still docked in Port Kembla, near Wollongong, where it’s expected to remain for 10 days while its 1040 crew members undergo medical assessments, treatment or emergency extractions.
+Meanwhile, the Ruby Princess is still docked in Port Kembla, near Wollongong, where it’s expected to remain for 10 days while its 1040 crew members undergo medical assessments, treatment or emergency extractions.

 About 200 have symptoms of coronavirus.